 The Michigan State swimming and diving program will travel to Oakland University for its final road meet of the season on Saturday, Jan.
 19 at 1 p.m.

-The Michigan State swimming and diving team will return to action for the first time in 2018 to compete at Purdue on Friday, Jan.
-12 at 5 p.m.
+The Michigan State swimming and diving team will host Purdue in its first competition of 2019 on Friday, Jan.
+11 at 5 p.m.
 ET.
-The meet will take place in West Lafayette, Indiana in the Boilermaker Aquatic Center pool.
+The meet will take place at the McCaffree Pool in IM West.